DSReaper/Project_CampusLearn/README.md

   Chat history must not store sensitive data beyond session scope unless **explicit consent** is given by the student.
   *Measure:* Security audit ensures no unauthorized data retention.

+---
+  ## Benefits of using Feature Driven Development for CampusLearn™
+- ### 1.
+Focus on Business Value
+- FDD focuses on the delivery of small and incremental features which ensures that the development team stays focused on a well-defined scope of work.
+The development efforts are always aligned with business needs because each feature corresponds directly to an end-user function.
+This can help to reduce the risk of scope creep and keep the project on track.
+- For CampusLearn each functional requirement (student registration, tutor topic management, chatbot support, private messaging) can be developed as a standalone feature.
+This prevents wasted time and effort on non-essential elements and keeps the system focused on what matters most.

+- ### 2.
+Early and Frequent Delivery:
+- FDD emphasises the delivery of working software to the customer as quickly and frequently as possible.
+This allows the customer to see progress and provides the opportunity for early feedback.
+This can help reduce risks and can help make sure that the final product meets the stakeholders needs.
+- CampusLearn’s early versions of critical features (e.g., student registration, tutor responses, or the AI chatbot) can be released, tested, and improved iteratively.
+This ensures the final platform works in practice and aligns with how students and tutors interact.

+- ### 3.Enhanced Collaboration:
+- FDD places a strong emphasis on communication and the feature-centric approach naturally fosters collaboration between team members including domain experts, developers, QA, and business stakeholders.
+This improves the flow of information between team members and it ensures that everybody is working towards the same goal.
+- In regards to CampusLearn, tutors and academic support staff (domain experts) can provide detailed input on how student queries, topic creation, and escalation rules should work.
+Developers then translate these into working features.
+This reduces the risk of miscommunication and ensures both academic and technical needs are met.

+- ### 4.
+Better project management:
+- FDD ensures effective project management by using practices, such as iterative development and short, time-boxed development cycles.
+This helps to make sure that the project stays on track and meets its objectives.
+The work is also divided into smaller features, thus teams can better estimate and manage timelines, budgets, and resources.
+- Since CampusLearn has many different features (registration, forums, chatbots, file storage, notifications), breaking these down into manageable features helps estimate time and resources more accurately.
+For example, “private messaging with file uploads” can be tracked separately from “login,” making it easier to manage the work and deadlines.

+- ### 5.
+Increased flexibility:
+- FDD is an agile methodology, which means that it is designed to be flexible and responsive to changing requirements and priorities.
+This can help the development team to adapt to changing circumstances and deliver a product that meets the customer's needs.
+- For example: If it is later decided to add new notification channels (such as push notifications instead of SMS) or expand chatbot capabilities, these can be added as new features without disrupting the entire system.
+This flexibility ensures the platform grows with the student and tutors needs.

+- ### 6.Quality Assurance:
+- In FDD, integration and testing is done frequently, which minimises defects and technical debt, as bugs are caught early in the development cycle.
+This ensures that high quality software is delivered.
+- For a tutoring platform handling sensitive academic data, quality is critical.
+Continuous testing ensures that student submissions are not lost, tutors’ learning materials remain accessible, and private conversations remain secure.
+This helps to build trust among users.